OpenSourceEconomics/grmpy/docs/tutorial.rst

 **TREATED**

 The *TREATED* block specifies the number and order of the covariates determining the potential outcome in the treated state and the values for the coefficients :math:`\beta_1`.
+In particular, the integer in the column **Column** specifies the column in the relevant dataset.

 =======   ======  ======     ==================
 Key       Column  Value      Interpretation